NishilNayak/My-CyberSecurity-Repo/Keylogger Python/readme.md

 # Keylogger in python
 ## This is a basic project in which i have made a keylogger using python .
 A keylogger is used as a spyware tool by cyber criminals it keeps track of all the inputs given by the user IN A DIFFRENT FILE once the script is run .
-This can be used by the bad actors for malicious purposes . in the present day and age most of the OS do have a secure enough enviorment so that they cannot br exploited by keyloggers as keyloggers are often detected by the OS.
-I have made this mini prooject to learn the use of python in cyber security and as i am intrestred in python and cyber security both.
+This can be used by the bad actors for malicious purposes . in the present day and age most of the OS do have a secure enough environment so that they cannot br exploited by keyloggers as keyloggers are often detected by the OS.
+I have made this mini prooject to learn the use of python in cyber security and as i am intrestred in python and cyber security both

 # To run this you would need to install pynput
 ## You can use pip to install pynput